samlist21/Dewey/README.md

 # Past Discussions
 Below is basically the Discussion Messages from the CNY Makers Meetup Discussion board.
-I'm not sure if the Discusison capability of Meetup will remain, like they removed the files upload section.
-Therefore I copies all the discussion messages here so all the data could be kept in one place.
-(Some content of the messages have been remove dif it wasn't relevant to the buld, running, test or oepration of Dewey ) https://www.meetup.com/CNY-Makers-Meetup/messages/boards/
+I'm not sure if the Discussion capability of Meetup will remain, like they removed the files upload section.
+Therefore I copied all the discussion messages here so all the data could be kept in one place.
+(Some content of the messages have been removed if it wasn't relevant to the build, running, test or operation of Dewey) https://www.meetup.com/CNY-Makers-Meetup/messages/boards/

 ## Dewey Day June 25, 2017 Ken Samuelson